Social Media Skills for Scientists and Researchers

 This half-day training course will help participants promote their research and findings by making effective and efficient use of social media.
 We provide lots of examples and practical walk-throughs to help participants learn skills and techniques to improve their social media use, whatever their current experience with social media happens to be.

-This course is tailored to your needs, but here is a sample outline to give you an idea of what to expect.
+This course is tailored to your needs.
+Here is a sample outline to give you an idea of what to expect.

 - Introduction to social media

-- Introduction to platforms (LinkedIn, Twitter, Facebook, Instagram – as required)
+- Get to know the platforms (LinkedIn, Twitter, Facebook, Instagram – as required)